© Janine Lieser, Wein-und Ferienregion Bernkastel-Kues GmbH

 • 60 / 100

-37 km long round tour through the "Kirchspiel Kleinich".
-In addition to beautiful views of the Hunsrück, the archaeology park Belginum is one of the places of interest.
+27 km circular route through the parish of Kleinich.
+Besides beautiful views of the Hunsrück, the Belginum Archaeological Park is one of the sights.

-On a circular cycle path of approx. 37 km you can discover the most beautiful spots of the "Kirchspiel Kleinich", which consists of eight different villages, including unique and fascinating views.
-Each village offers interesting sights such as the archaeology park Belginum (highest point of the route), the culture barn in Oberkleinich or various chapels.
-The cycle path leads through forests and open paths, over field paths as well as asphalt farm tracks.
-You will encounter formative highlights of nature such as the Halster pond, the 220-year-old oak or ancient lime trees and mighty walnut trees.
-Another highlight are the magnificent views of the Hunsrück-Eifel landscape, including three Hunsrück peaks, Haardtkopf (658 m), Erbeskopf (818 m) and Idarkopf (746 m).
-Cycling enthusiasts can find strengths in various inns in the individual districts of Kleinich.
+On about 27 km, you can discover the most beautiful spots of the parish of Kleinich, which consists of eight different villages, on the bike circuit, including unique and fascinating views.
+Each village offers interesting sights such as the Belginum Archaeological Park (the highest point of the route), the cultural barn in Oberkleinich, or various chapels.
+The bike path leads through forests and open paths, over field paths and asphalted farm roads.
+You encounter impressive natural highlights such as the Halsterweiher, the 220-year-old oak, or ancient lindens and mighty walnut trees.
+Another highlight is the magnificent views of the Hunsrück-Eifel landscape, including three Hunsrück peaks Haardtkopf (658 m), Erbeskopf (818 m), and Idarkopf (746 m).
+Cyclists can refresh at various guesthouses in the individual districts of Kleinich.

 General information